mnie-fallback/MNie.github.io/aboutme.md

 ---
 layout: page
-subtitle: About me
+title: About me
 ---

+Hi,

-Hi!
-My name is Michał Niegrzybowski I'm a .Net developer and also an IT student from Gdańsk University of Technology (GUT).
+my name is Michał Niegrzybowski I'm a .Net developer and also an IT student from Gdańsk University of Technology (GUT).

 ### More information